-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 Finding the disease early can lead to early treatment.
 This can slow or stop damage.

 Cirrhosis.
 American Liver Foundation website.
 Available at: http://www.liverfoundation.org/abouttheliver/info/cirrhosis.
-Updated December 6, 2016.
-Accessed March 28, 2017.
+Accessed January 6, 2021.

 Cirrhosis.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/liver-disease/cirrhosis.
-Updated April 2014.
-Accessed March 28, 2017.
+Accessed January 6, 2021.

 Cirrhosis of the liver.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T114078/Cirrhosis-of-the-liver.
-Updated January 12, 2017.
-Accessed March 28, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/cirrhosis-of-the-liver-31.
+Accessed January 6, 2021.

 Ge PS, Runyon BA.
 Treatment of Patients with Cirrhosis.
 N Engl J Med.
 2016 Aug 25;375(8):767-777.

 Last reviewed December 2020 by EBSCO Medical Review Board Daniel A. Ostrovsky, MD Last Updated: 1/8/2021